 Connecting to the APIs using tokens

-- Connect to e-conomic end-user data via REST or SOAP
+- Connect to e-conomic accounting data via REST or OpenAPI using the two tokens.

-Step 1: Sign up for a developer agreement
+Step 1: Sign up for a free developer agreement

-Go to the Developer Network homepage and sign up for a developer agreement.
+Go to the Developer Network homepage and sign up for a free developer agreement.

 After registering you will receive an e-mail with login credentials for your new developer agreement.